 - Background: CIRM's ATP partnering was complicated due to CIRM's inability as a state agency to accept stock.
 In addition, CIRM's loan program was also disadvantaged by this prohibition.
-In order for CIRM and the State of California to have the ability to maximize the return on investment, take a leadership role in commercializing and thus making accessible to patients new therapies, and to assist new biotech formation and success, CIRM needs to have a mechanism that allows it to act as "venture capital." - Challenge: Given the State prohibition on holding stock, are there ways to create revenue for the General Fund and provide an ongoing funding stream for CIRM? - Ideas: - Change State law to make an exception for CIRM - Create a separate entity/fund that can hold stocks and/or warrants and define destination of returns. - In the meantime, explore internally to identify possible mechanisms and approaches; outreach to Treasurer
+In order for CIRM and the State of California to have the ability to maximize the return on investment, take a leadership role in commercializing and thus making accessible to patients new therapies, and to assist new biotech formation and success, CIRM needs to have a mechanism that allows it to act as "venture capital." - Challenge: Given the State prohibition on holding stock, can CIRM create a new entity that acts as a "sovereign fund" on behalf on the State and CIRM that will create revenue for the General Fund and provide an ongoing funding stream for CIRM.. - Ideas: - Change State law to make an exception for CIRM-Create a separate entity/fund that can hold stocks and/or warrants and define destination of returns.